-Compared to students, teachers and staff are at higher risk for more severe disease and, in primary schools, pose a higher risk of spreading the virus.
+Compared to students, teachers and staff not only pose a higher risk of spreading the virus, but they are also at higher risk for more severe disease.
 Moreover, primary school teachers serve as conduits for outbreaks to move among classrooms within the school network.
 Frequent, proactive testing of teachers and staff can interrupt such transmission chains and further protect them from infection.

 Vaccinating teachers and staff is a powerful tool for protecting this critical workforce.
 In addition, if vaccines prove to effectively block SARS-CoV-2 transmission in addition to COVID-19 symptoms, vaccinating teachers and staff can dampen outbreak dynamics in both primary and secondary schools.
 The result would be fewer cases among adults and students alike.
-These factors merit consideration when determining the priority, as well as the requirement, for teachers and staff to be vaccinated before returning to school.
+These considerations merit consideration when determining the priority, as well as the requirement, for teachers and staff to be vaccinated before returning to school.